meilisearch/documentation/reference/features/configuration.md

 # Configuration

-Options can be passed to a MeiliSearch instance through **environment variables** and **command line options**.
+You can configure MeiliSearch with **environment variables** and **command line options**.

 ## Configuring an instance with command-line flags

-Options and their respective arguments must be passed when launching the instance.
+Pass options and their respective values as command-line flags when launching a MeiliSearch instance.

 ```bash
 ./meilisearch --db-path ./meilifiles --http-addr '127.0.0.1:7700'